 - Retainer/subscription based rate

-Regardless of the pricing model in play, they will be looking first to ascertain just how much work they will need to do for you before they wave their magic wand and pull the price out of the hat.
+Regardless of the pricing model in play, they will look first to determine just how much work they will need to do for you before they wave their magic wand and pull the price out of the hat.

 If they know what a project entails, then it is much easier to multiply the number of hours by the hourly rate, add a small % buffer for unforeseen time costs, and there is your final price.

 So what about the numbers I hear you ask?

-Well consultancy is a service that should be delivered by seasoned professionals whom by their very nature have achieved a certain level of acumen, hence the numbers will vary depending upon the credentials, experience and abilities of the individual consultant, but you should expect to be paying anywhere between £75 and up to £250 per hour (approx. £600 – £2000 per day) for someone really worth their salt.
+Well consultancy is a service that should be delivered by seasoned professionals whom have achieved a certain level of acumen, hence the numbers will vary depending upon the credentials, experience and abilities of the individual consultant, but expect to be paying anywhere between £75 and up to £250 per hour (approx. £600 – £2000 per day) for someone worth their salt.

-Bear in mind that consultants working with some of the big firms will charge 2-3 times these amounts.
+Remember consultants working with some big firms will charge 2-3 times these amounts.

 Similarly, tactical marketing folk with little strategic understanding and self-styled ‘marketing experts’ looking to earn money freelancing will typically charge somewhere between a shilling and £50 per hour (£200-£400 per day), and experience level and abilities vary massively.

-With this in mind if the clock is ticking the bills could soon escalate out of control, hence my approach of standardising my own marketing consultancy offering and working on fixed project rates where possible so the client is aware of the total cost up front.
+With this in mind if the clock is ticking the bills could soon escalate out of control, hence my approach of standardizing my marketing consultancy offering and working on fixed project rates where possible so the client is aware of the total cost up front.

-I also try to front-load the relationship with new clients by offering my time free of charge to provide valuable, actionable advice and insight before even quoting for my services.
+I also try to front-load the relationship with new clients by offering my time free to provide valuable, actionable advice and insight before even quoting for my services.